 On July 21, 2000, the Scott WMO was formed under authority of the Scott County Board of Commissioners and adopted its first Water Resource Management Plan (February 10, 2004).
 The WMO Water Resource Management Plan provides the management goals, policies and objectives that the WMO will use to protect, improve, preserve, and manage water resources in the WMO and will lead to the adoption of ordinances to enforce the objectives of the Plan.
 This plan also sets the standard policies and management goals for local water plans.

-Scott Watershed Management Organization is governed by the Watershed Planning Commission.
+The Scott Watershed Management Organization is governed by the Watershed Planning Commission.
 Please see their webpage for meeting minutes since 2009 and information about board members.
-If you are looking for WMO meeting minutes from 2007-2009, please visit the Scott WMO Board webpage.
-The Scott WMO Board governed the WMO from January 2007 to March 2009, until it was decided that the WMO board minutes would be included with the Watershed Planning Commission’s minutes.